kobotoolbox/kpi/kpi/docs/api/v2/asset_attachments/delete.md

 ## Delete a specific attachment of an Asset

-* `uid` can only be the uid of attachment to be deleted
+* `id` can only be the uid of attachment to be deleted